ash322ash422/fastAPI_tutorial2/README.md

 *) Now you can select your python interpreter here.
 You should see your env on bottom RHS.

-*) To install packages use : python -m pip install <package_name>
+*) To install packages use : 'python -m pip install <package_name>'.
+This will automatically select your python interpreter.

-I will use 'python -m pip install fastapi' , 'python -m pip install "uvicorn[stantdard]"' and 'python -m pip install requests'
+I used 'python -m pip install fastapi' , 'python -m pip install "uvicorn[stantdard]"' and 'python -m pip install requests'

 1) Create 1_main.py and 1_test_server.py and then 'uvicorn.exe 1_main:app --reload'